Inversion Sets and Quotient Root Systems: The graph The graph of G(Phi)

-Proposition \ref{prop: decompositions don't split components} hints that when studying decompositions of an inversion set $\Phi$, the relevant objects to examine are not arbitrary subsets of $\Phi$, but rather collections of components of $\GPhi$.
-For that reason, understanding the structure of the set of these components is the focus of the following subsections.
+Proposition~\ref{prop: decompositions don't split components} suggests that when studying decompositions of an inversion set $\Phi$, the relevant objects to examine are not arbitrary subsets of $\Phi$, but rather collections of components of $\GPhi$.
+For that reason, understanding the structure of the set $\Comp$ is the focus of the remainder of this and the following section.